AnBowell/whittaker-eilers/README.md

 ### Parallel Smoothing

 Using the feature `rayon` enables this package to smooth multiple data series in parallel.
-While Y, the data to be smoothed can vary, x, weights, and the other smoothing parameters cannot be varied.
+While y, the data to be smoothed can vary, x, weights, and the other smoothing parameters cannot be varied across the different data series.

 ```rust
 use whittaker_eilers::WhittakerSmoother;